Six community members are keeping a close eye on the progress and spending on Highline Public Schools bond projects.

 These community members agreed to serve as the Capital Projects Oversight Committee to ensure accountability on school construction projects.
 Committee members are appointed to serve a two-year term.
-They will meet every other month, starting on June 14, 2017.
+They meet every other month.

 Three members represent the Capital Facilities Advisory Committee (CFAC) that planned the school bond.
 Other members were appointed for their experience in finance, construction and real estate.
 All are residents of the Highline community.